tushartambe/mac-setup/README.md

 ### `Solve Errors and interruptions :`

-* Script will exit when you make zsh as default shell after installation of oh-my-zsh.
+* If script exited after you make zsh as default shell after installation of `oh-my-zsh`.
 Don't worry!
-Just `rerun the script` and don't set github mail and username.
+Just `rerun the script` and don't set github mail and username. `oh-my-zsh` installation will be skipped.

 * If you get following error
 ```